Juanma1313/diyshop/README.md

 | 39   | 33    | Change state published/Draft a DIY project    |           |         | x       | x     |
 | 39   | 34    | Change state published/Draft a component      |           |         | x       | x     |

-### Other requirements
+#### Other requirements

-- There should be a main landing page to display the content.
+There should be a main landing page to display the content.

-- There should be an administrator page for manage users and content.
+There should be an administrator page for manage users and content.

-- Web pages should be able to be used from desktops and mobile devices
+Web pages should be able to be used from desktops and mobile devices

-- Content and user informations should be stored in Elephant PostgreSQL servers
+Content and user informations should be stored in Elephant PostgreSQL servers

-- Multimedia content (Images, videos, data files, etc) should be stored in Cloudinary servers.
+Multimedia content (Images, videos, data files, etc) should be stored in Cloudinary servers.

-- The web site should be able to be deployed on Heroku servers from GitHub
+The web site should be able to be deployed on Heroku servers from GitHub

-- The project should be develop under Agile methodology.
+The project should be develop under Agile methodology.

+### Customer requirements for users for second sprint

 ### Development plan